DaniyalShami/PWASample/README.md

 	- cd <app_backend> && rm -rf .git*
 	- git init && npm init
 	- Create the "upRepo" npm script in the 'package.json' of the root directory
+	- Create the "pushRepo" npm script in the 'package.json' of the root directory
 	- Create the "start" npm script in the 'package.json' of the root directory

 #### 4. Set up to be a PWA: